 And the future is even brighter.
 More and more technology partners are building Adaptable Drivers.
 Integrations built using Venafi’s powerful Adaptable Driver framework take much less time to develop: 80% of the work of building automation for both applications and CAs is already completed before a developer starts work.
 Additionally, Venafi’s REST API technology makes complex two-way multi-step applications easy to create using some of the best documentation available in the industry.

 But, we’re not going to rest on these laurels.
 There is still more to come.
 We have major new partnership announcements right around the corner.
-These advancements will make protecting machine identities faster, easier, and more secure than ever before.
+These advancements will make managing machine identities faster, easier, and more secure than ever before.
 Go check out the latest integrations on the Venafi Technology Network.

 Or, if you are a partner interested in joining the Venafi Technology Network, you can sign up here.